egasimus/glagol/doc/guide.md

   _filename: '/path/to/the/directory/called/src' }
 ```

 Okay, so far so good.

-## Running a script; what it looks like; what it sees

-Picture this: you have the setup from the above example, and then you add a
-file called `alice.js` in `src/`:
+Now you add a file called `alice.js` in `src/`:

 ```
 console.log("Hello wonderland!")
 ```

-Let's first see how it looks on the outside:
+When you run `bin/launcher.js` again, you will see this:

 ```
 Directory {